immutables/immutables.github.io/immutable.md

 [Guava's Immutable Collections](https://code.google.com/p/guava-libraries/wiki/ImmutableCollectionsExplained) but for regular objects.

 The core of _Immutables_ is modeling.
-Good modelling is at heart of creating good application and services.
-Good modelling is part of good design.
+Good modelling is at heart of creating good application and services, of good design in general.
 We feel proud to fill a gap in modelling on the Java programming language, where usage of conventional JavaBeans just insufficient.

 * Immutable object constructed once, in consistent state and can be safely shared
   - Will fail if mandatory attribute is missing